backstage/backstage/plugins/vault-backend/README.md

    # ...
    annotations:
      vault.io/secrets-path: path/to/secrets
 +    vault.io/secrets-engine: customSecretEngine # Optional.
-By default it uses 'secertEngine' value from configuration.
+By default it uses the 'secretEngine' value from your app-config.
 ```

 That will overwrite the default secret engine from the configuration.